zerotume/sec_notes/examples/pcap_threat_intel.md

 3. **Check Host Pairings**: Who talks to who, and what ports?

-Use TCP stream reconstruction to view sessions.
+Use TCP stream reconstruction to view sessions. to check how many IPs involved: Statistics → Conversations → IPv4
 ---

 ## 🧙 Bonus Tips